liferay/liferay-docs/discover/analytics-cloud/articles/04-analyzing-touchpoints/01-page-analytics.markdown

 time period features.
 Comparing the engagement score from different periods is the best way to determine how your Page's performance changes over time.

-### Metric: Page Visitors
+### Metric: Unique Visitors

 Useful with the time period filter, Page Visitors is the number of visitors that accessed a Page in a given period of time.

-A unique visitor has a unique IP address <!--need more info on how unique visitors are calculated--> in Analytics cloud.
-Therefore, if the same human being hits the Page from a different device, it's logged as two unique visitors to the Page.
+A unique visitor has a unique IP address in Analytics Cloud.
+Therefore, if the same person views the Page from a different device, it's logged as two unique visitors.

 ### Metric: Page Views